TheHexagonLavish/PCA-PIR/README.md

 eigenvector, you're not worried about <i>one</i> vector, you're dealing with <i>several</i> vectors.
 If there's a complicated matrix to deal with then you want to make changes to the coordinates in order to make it simple.
-Think of a diagonal matrix because you cannot always change the coordinates to revise the information in a matrix, natrix N. Eigenvectors of a diagonal matrix are easier to find since the eigenvalues of those eigenvectors in a diagonal matrix are just numbers on the diagonal.
+Think of a diagonal matrix because you cannot always change the coordinates to revise the information in a matrix, matrix N. Eigenvectors of a diagonal matrix are easier to find since the eigenvalues of those eigenvectors in a diagonal matrix are just numbers on the diagonal.
 However, for <strong>PIR</strong>, you're dealing with more complex matrices, therefore, in the matter of being advantageous, principal components will take a set of random vectors and "orthogonalize" the set of vectors and "rotate" the vectors the same way you would rotate a vector by multiplying it